dinoboff/docker-code-verifier/verifiers/java/README.md

 # Java verifier

-The Java verifier needs a Java JDK docker image to compile the server (we use `java:8-jdk`) and an image based off a Java JRE (`java:8-jre`).
+The Java verifier needs a Java JDK docker image to compile the server and run it.
+We are currently using "java:8-jdk" (OpenJDK).

-Those images uses OpenJDK 8.

 ## Requirements